thycotic/privman-docs/ui/config/authentication/index.md

 ![Authentication tab to select the authentication provider](images/config-auth.png)

 >**Note**:
->If you are trying to change your Authentication Provider Privilege Manager runs a verification to make sure the new provider has users with Administrator Role privileges provisioned.
+>If you are trying to change your Authentication Provider specifically to NTLM, Privilege Manager runs a verification to make sure the local build-in Administrators Group is in the Privilege Manager Administrator Role.